YousifY1/YousifY1.github.io/design.md

 [Play My Game Here](https://academy.cs.cmu.edu/sharing/blueFrog493066)

 ## Short Description
-This is a high-five game where the player progressively makes the stick to the right, more upset.
+This is a high-five game where the player progressively makes the stick figure to the right, more upset.

 ---